YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 logic variable.
 A substitution component (_lvar_, _value_) can be _applied_ to some value _value<sub>pre</sub>_, so that all occurrences of _lvar_ in _value<sub>pre</sub>_ are simultaneously replaced by _value_, and the result is another value _value<sub>post</sub>_.
+A component is applicable if applying it would make a difference.
-To apply a substitution is to apply one-by-one all of its components.
+To apply a substitution is to repeatedly apply its components until none is applicable.

 **Example** Applying `[(x, Cons(1,y));(y, Cons(2,z));(z, Nil)]` to `Cons(0,x)`
 results in: `Cons(0,Cons(1,Cons(2,Nil)))`.